amyyhzheng/autoalignment/README.md

 - layer_utils: Can add more.
 Currently only contains the consecutive number handling
 - widgets.py: Contains all of the widgets.
 - main.py: Run the file here.
 Also edit image paths here.

+**Puncta Detection**
+- likely most efficient as of 1/30 to export all of the detected puncta and re upload/drag them into labeling software